Veronica With Four Eyes

 When I was in elementary, middle, and high school, I often struggled to read diagrams that my teacher would show in class or print on a worksheet or exam.
 It wasn’t until college that I learned about creating and adapting accessible diagrams for low vision in a science class, and I immediately noticed that my grades on assignments that featured diagrams were higher, because I was finally able to see all of the information that had been presented to me.
-While I can’t go back to my high school biology teacher and ask them if I can retake a test I failed years ago due to the diagrams being too small to see, I can share my tips for how to create accessible diagrams for low vision and how to adapt diagrams so that they are easier to see for students with vision loss.
+While I can’t go back to my high school science teacher and ask them if I can retake a test I failed years ago due to the diagrams being too small to see, I can share my tips for how to create accessible diagrams for low vision and how to adapt diagrams for visually impaired students that access print/visual information.

 What makes diagrams inaccessible for low vision?